DOWN (app): Lawsuits and rebrand

 Midway through 2013, Bang With Friends was sued by Zynga, the social network game maker who owned Words With Friends.
 Zynga claimed the trademark rights to the phrase "With Friends," threatening a lawsuit against Bang With Friends.
 The companies decided to settle out of court under undisclosed terms and Bang with Friends rebranded to DOWN in late 2013.
 The new name of the company is a reference to the casual American slang definition of "down," as used in the phrases "down to fuck" or to "get down," and was Hodge's way of moving the company away from "alienating people who may not want an app that says "bang" but are totally down otherwise."

 Along with the rebrand, they updated the dating app to remove the limit on connecting with Facebook friends and expanded users' reach to friends-of-friends.
 DOWN then further expanded to location-based dating.
 This allowed users to connect with strangers nearby for a date or "get down" for something casual.

 At SXSW in 2014, DOWN co-founder & CEO Colin Hodge returned, this time invited, and headlined a discussion with Grindr founder and CEO Joel Simkhai titled "SXSW: From Stranger to Lover in One Swipe."
 The pair discussed the impact of social technology, the evolution of mobile dating, and how creating apps like Grindr and DOWN changed their own dating lives.

 Sales and growth as DOWN

 In 2016, after organically growing to 5 million users, DOWN was acquired by a Singaporean tech company named Paktor.
 During 2017, DOWN disclosed it made $1 million in annual revenue from in-app purchases.
 As part of Paktor, DOWN eventually was rolled into M17 Entertainment in the merger between Paktor and 17LIVE, one of the world's top livestreaming companies.

 In 2018, the company was sold by M17 Entertainment, reverting ownership of the company to Hodge and an original team member.

 In 2021, both revenue and the number of users rose over 100% for DOWN, a top 20 dating app the Apple App Store and the Google Play Store in the United States as of October 2021.
-The app claims over 8 million users worldwide.
+The app claims over 15 million users worldwide.

 Operation

-DOWN's navigation differs from the typical right or left swipe-binary commonly used by other dating apps.
-Instead, users can swipe up for serious dating, swipe down for casual hookups, or swipe left to pass on and continue to the next profile.
-You can also swipe right to view previously seen profiles, so users can revise their choices, a feature not common in other dating apps.

-DOWN is available on both the App Store and Google Play, with ratings above 4.0 on both platforms.
-Users can register or sign in with Apple or Google Login, Phone number login via SMS, or Facebook.